 Dog owners sometimes need help caring for and walking their dogs.
-They nee a service to connect with dog walkers.
+They need a service to connect with trusted dog walkers.
 In addition to booking a service, dog owners need to trust that their dogs are in safe hands.

 I relied on the cyclical UX design process to guide my efforts on producing this app:

 Research and group brainstorming sessions helped to clarify the user, their pain points, and project objectives.

 After conducting multiple user interviews I learned that dog owners want to make sure service providers are aware of the dog’s unique needs like puppy training or social interaction with other dogs.
 Users expressed frustration with finding people that can be available at a certain time and concern over strangers being around their pets or in their home.
 Here's some quotes:

 I found a sitter through the app, but now I just hire her directly and don’t use the app anymore.

 I’m more comfortable with having someone I know come to my house versus dropping her off at some one else [stranger].

 Lucy [dog] is a bitch.
 She doesn’t get along.
 She would get into a fight.

 An audit of existing apps helped to reveal some initial findings.
 I compared some of the screens for similarities and differences.
 I read strong and weak testimonials to deepen my understanding of users’ experiences.